 Past recipients are not eligible to re-apply.

 Applicants must submit a complete application package by the deadline.

 Application package must include:

 Each applicant must submit a short essay.
 Essays should be between 250 and 500 words.
 Essays should be typed not handwritten.

-Applicants should write about how their studies and community involvement directly assist in resolving problems that derive from criminal actions and at-risk behaviours.
+Applicants should write about how their studies and community involvement address criminal justice issues in their community.

 |Emma MacIntosh||Saint Mary’s University||2015-2016|

 |Harry Ezenibe||Saint Mary’s University||2013-2014|

 |Andrea Ennis||Acadia University||2012-2013|